 To make sure you’re never unexpectedly unlit, it’s definitely also worth having a backup set, which for me is this little pair from Cycle Republic.

 I dislike a soggy bottom just as much as Mary Berry.
-Full mud guards like these – or even a plastic folding ass saver – will keep off the worst of the splatter from the road.
+Full mud guards – or even a plastic folding ass saver – will keep off the worst of the splatter from the road.